-- 1. The agency's EEO and Affirmative Action Plan is available on the agency's external website at www.metroairports.org or in print to anyone who requests it.
+- 1. The agency's EEO and Affirmative Action Plan is available on the agency's external website at Diversity, Equity and Inclusion at the MAC | Metropolitan Airports Commission (metroairports.org) or in print to anyone who requests it.
 If requested, MAC will make the plan available in alternative formats. - 2.
 The MAC's website homepage, letterhead, publications and all job postings will include the statement "an equal opportunity employer." - 3.
 Nondiscrimination and equal opportunity statements and posters are prominently displayed and available in areas frequented by and accessible to members of the public.
 Examples of posters displayed include: "Equal Employment Opportunity is the Law," "Employee Rights under the Fair Labor Standards Act," and the "Americans with Disabilities Act Notice to the Public."